luispedro/milk/docs/source/supervised.rst

 Learners
 --------

-All learners have a `train` function which takes 2 arguments:
+All learners have a ``train`` function which takes 2 at least arguments:
 - features : sequence of features
 - labels : sequence of labels

 (They may take more parameters).

-They return a `model` object, which has an `apply` function which takes a single input and returns its label.
+They return a *model* object, which has an ``apply`` function which takes a single input and returns its label.

 Note that there are always two objects: the learned and the model and they are independent.
-Every time you call learner.train() you get a new model.
-This is different from the typical interface where you first call `train()` and later `apply()` (or equivalent names) on the same object.
-This is a better interface because the type system protects you against calling `apply()` on the wrong object and because it often the case that you want to learn several models with the same learner.
+Every time you call ``learner.train()`` you get a new model.
+This is different from the typical interface where you first call ``train()`` and later ``apply()`` (or equivalent names) on the same object.
+This is a better interface because the type system protects you against calling ``apply()`` on the wrong object and because it often the case that you want to learn several models with the same learner.
 The only disadvantage is that the word *classifier* can be used for both, so in the documentation, we always refer to *models* and *classifiers.*

 Both learners and models are pickle()able.